Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/1 - Stakeholder Management/README.md

 **Skill Description**
 ----------
-The fellow can identify multiple sets of stakeholders both within his client and within Andela, and clearly understands what needs to be communicated to each set of stakeholders and how timely the information needs to be.
-Has a complete understanding of client and Andela's team, roles, goals and history.
+The Fellow can identify multiple sets of stakeholders both within his Client and within Andela, and clearly understands what needs to be communicated to each set of stakeholders and how timely the information needs to be.
+Has a complete understanding of Client and Andela's team, roles, goals and history.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A blog post describing how a Mid-Level Developer demonstrates a higher level of Stakeholder Management than an Entry-Level Developer.
+1. Discussion with a Staff Member correctly describing Andela's goals, team structure, team members' roles, and history.
-2. [Unsure of Output]
+1. Discussion with a Staff Member correctly describing Fellow's Client's goals, team structure, team members' roles, and history.

 **Objectives**